nicholasjvr/inque.com/VIBE_CODERS_STATUS.md

-# VIBE-CODERS Platform Status Report
+# inQ - Platform Status Report

 ## ✅ Implementation Complete

-The Vibe-coders platform has been successfully implemented and integrated with your existing inque application.
+The inQ - Platform has been successfully implemented and integrated with your existing inque application.
 Here's what's been accomplished:

 ## 🎯 What's Working